On Binary Formation from Three Initially Unbound Bodies: Acknowledgements

 \section{Acknowledgements}

 This work was supported by NSF Grant AST-2108624 at Northwestern University.
 A.A.T. acknowledges support from the European Union’s Horizon 2020 and Horizon Europe research and innovation programs under the Marie Sk\l{}odowska-Curie grant agreements No.~847523 and 101103134.
-We thank Yoram Lithwick, Mike Zevin, Kyle Kremer, Chris Hamilton, and Jeff Andrews for insightful discussions regarding numerical sampling methods and astrophysical implications.
+We thank Barry Ginat for informative and positive conversations regarding their analytic analysis of 3BBF and Yoram Lithwick, Mike Zevin, Kyle Kremer, Chris Hamilton, and Jeff Andrews for insightful discussions regarding numerical sampling methods and astrophysical implications.
 This work was supported through the computational resources and staff contributions provided for the Quest high-performance computing facility at Northwestern University.
 Quest is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
 DA also acknowledges support from a CIERA Board of Visitors Fellowship and the computing resources at CIERA funded by NSF Grant~PHY-1726951.